tf1997/jvm-exporter/README.md

 # JVM Exporter

-JVM Exporter is a robust monitoring tool designed to operate as an independent process, providing detailed insights into Java Virtual Machine (JVM) metrics.
+JVM Exporter, as a prometheus exporter, is a robust monitoring tool designed to operate as an independent process, providing detailed insights into
+Java Virtual Machine (JVM) metrics.
 Unlike tools such as jmx-exporter, which require integration into Java applications to function, JVM Exporter runs separately.
 This design allows it to monitor multiple Java applications without modifying their execution environment or embedding code.
+Importantly, JVM Exporter is specifically designed as an exporter for Prometheus, enabling seamless integration with Prometheus.
+This integration offers a powerful, unified monitoring and alerting solution, making it possible to effectively track and analyze JVM performance metrics within the Prometheus ecosystem.

 ## Key Features and Advantages